Shripad735/line-coding/README.md

-Here’s a sample README file for your project, with emojis and detailed sections:

----

 # 🌐 Computer Networks Visualization & Simulation Project

 Welcome to the **Computer Networks Visualization & Simulation** project!
 This repository contains interactive visualizations and simulations of key concepts in computer networks like **line-coding techniques**, **HTTP-DNS**, **TCP-UDP**, and more. 🎓